spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-paused.png"
 %}

-When a resource has a Paused status, it means Spinnaker is configured to continuously manage the resource but you've chosen to temporarily pause management.
+When a resource has this status, it means Spinnaker is configured to continuously manage the resource but you've chosen to temporarily pause management.
 While management is paused Spinnaker won't check for drift from the declarative configuration, and it won't take any automatic actions.
 Depending on whether you've paused the specific resource or the entire application, you can either click "Resume management of this resource" or go to the Config view in your app to resume management.

 When you resume management the status will change to [Resumed](/guides/user/managed-delivery/resource-status/#resumed).